Winson Optics

 Process Selection Matrix

-Engineered surface logic for specific industrial stress-levels.
-All variants achieve Friction Coefficient < 0.05 via Vacuum AS Coating.
+Optimized for specific industrial stress levels.
+All variants achieve Friction Coefficient <0.05 via Vacuum AS Coating.

 Technical Specs Standard Vacuum AF AF + AG (Etched) Hybrid AF + HC